FastComments/fastcomments-docs/src/content/guides/sso-access-control/items/what-is-access-control.md

 With FastComments SSO Access Control, users can be restricted to only access certain pages, or comment threads.

-Users also cannot tag users in other groups.
+Additionally, users can only `@mention` each other in the same group.

 #### In Detail